 For CBF and CBL, regulatory ratios have been defined by national law.
-The definition is different in each country.
 Reporting duties are on a monthly basis.
-The minimum ratio for CBL is 30% and for CBF 100%.
-The regulatory ratios were exceeded throughout the whole of the year under review.
+The minimum ratio for both CBF and CBL is 100%.

-With the implementation of the CRR the Liquidity Coverage Ratio (LCR) was introduced in 2014, initially as a reporting measure.
+With the implementation of the CRR, the Liquidity Coverage Ratio (LCR) was introduced in 2014, initially as a reporting measure.
 The implementation as a minimum ratio started with a minimum ratio of 60% as of 1 October 2015 reaching its full implementation at 100% from 1 January 2018.

 The institutions need to hold a liquidity buffer of high quality liquid assets (HQLA) to cover their net cash outflows in stressed conditions over a thirty day period.
 The HQLA at CBF and CBL consist of cash held with central banks, own securities and securities received in reverse repo transactions.
-As at 31 December 2015, CBF had a Liquidity Coverage Ratio of 165% and CBL a LCR of 112%.
+As at 31 December 2016, CBF had an LCR of 138%, CBL an LCR of 116% and CH an LCR of 121%.